ethereum/EIPs/EIPS/EIP-873-draft_steroid_network.md

 * Steroid network pool build-in to core
 *Implies that all miners are connected directly and not to 3rd-party pools

 The Steroid pool gathers all the newly found blocks and applies a "Pending" status to them.
 It then broadcasts to the network for miners to pick-up and process.
-The steroid pool can control the number of pending blocks required, for the current transaction load, dynamically using the traditional diff method.
+The Steroid pool can control the number of pending blocks required, for the current transaction load, dynamically using the traditional diff method.

 Benefits
 * Miners get paid based on work submitted (Fair distribution).